-legacy systems for Cultura longer than desired.
-Cyber Movement: stable risk Risk ranking: 12 Appetit te: Low Link to strategy: All Risk owner: Director of Group Operations Risk description Potential impact Developments this year What we are doing to manage this risk External and internal threat which could result in a loss of data including intellectual property, or our ability to operate our systems which could severely affect our business. - Loss of intellectual property and/or commercially sensitive data. - Inability to access, or disruption to, our systems leading to reduced service to customers. - Financial loss and reputational damage. - Impact on decision-making due to lack of clear and accurate data, or disruption caused by the lack of service.
+legacy systems for Cubar longer than desired.
+Cyber Movement: stable risk Diek renking 12 Anneti to Low Link to strotomy All Risk owner: te: Low Link to strategy: All Director of Group Operations Risk description Potential impact Developments this year What we are doing to manage this risk External and internal threat which could result in a loss of data including intellectual property, or our ability to operate our systems which could severely affect our business.
+Loss of intellectual property and/or commercially sensitive data.
+Inability to access, or disruption to, our systems leading to reduced service to customers.
+Financial loss and reputational damage.
+Impact on decision- making due to lack of clear and accurate data, or disruption caused by the lack of service.
 With remote working, we have had to increase vigilance and awareness of potential cyber risks.
 We are continuing to see attempted phishing attacks but are managing these well.
-Substantial resilience and backup built into our systems which are continuously updated in line with current threats and industry best practice.
+Substantial resilience and back- up built into our systems which are continuously updated in line with current threats and industry best practice.
 Cyber risks and security are regularly discussed at Board meetings.
 Physical, logical and control measures are deployed to protect our information and systems, and external penetration testing is conducted as appropriate.
 Regular security awareness training is conducted, including in relation to the specific risks associated with remote working.
-Pensions Risk ranking: 13 Appetit Risk owner: Group Finance Director Risk description Potential impact Developments this year What we are doing to manage this risk Investment returns and actuarial assumptions of our defined benefit schemes are subject to economic and social factors outside our control.
-Non-compliance with law - Any deficit may require additional funding in the form of supplementary cash payments to the plans or the provision of additional security Significant management time External support costs.
+Pensions × Movement: stable risk te: Low Link to strategy: P Risk owner: Group Finance Director Risk description Potential impact Developments this year What we are doing to manage this risk Investment returns and actuarial assumptions of our defined benefit schemes are subject to economic and social factors outside our control.
+Any deficit may require additional funding in the form of supplementary cash payments to the plans or the provision of additional security.
+Significant management time.
+External support costs.
 Strong asset growth (net of scheme funding and pensions payments) of £33.8m.
-A change in the estimate of benefits for some members of the UK defined benefit pension scheme has resulted in a reduction in scheme liabilities. - Recovery plan for the UK defined benefit scheme implemented in June 2019 with the aim of funding to self-sufficiency by 2031. - Active engagement with the Trustees on investment strategy. - The Trustees operate in line with a statement of investment principles. - The Company and Trustees seek appropriate independent professional advice when necessary.
-Risk ranking: 14 Appetit te: Low Link to strategy: All Risk owner: General Counsel & Company Secretary/Director of Renishaw Neuro Solutions Risk description Potential impact Developments this year What we are doing to manage this risk We operate in a large number of territories and in some highly-regulated sectors.
-We are subject to a wide variety of laws and regulations, including those relating to anti-bribery, anti-money laundering, sanctions, competition law, privacy, health and safety, product safety, and medical devices.
-There is a risk that somewhere in the Group we may not be fully compliant with these laws and regulations.
-Damage to reputation and loss of future business.
+A change in the estimate of benefits for some members of the UK defined benefit pension scheme has resulted in a reduction in scheme liabilities.
+Recovery plan for the UK defined benefit scheme implemented in June 2019 with the aim of funding to self- sufficiency by 2031.
+Active engagement with the Trustees on investment strategy.
+The Trustees operate in line with a statement of investment principles.
+The Company and Trustees seek appropriate independent professional advice when necessary.
+Non-compliance with la Movement: stable risk Risk ranking: 14 Appetit te: Low Link to strategy: All Risk owner: General Counsel & Company Secretary/Director of Renishaw Neuro Solutions Risk description Potential impact Developments this year What we are doing to manage this risk We operate in a large number of territories and in some highly-regulated sectors.
+We are subject to a wide variety of laws and regulations, including those relating to anti-bribery, anti- money laundering, sanctions, competition law, privacy, health and Damage to reputation and loss of future business.
 Potential penalties and fines, and cost of investigations.
-Management time and attention in dealing with reports of noncompliance.
-Inability to attract and retain talent.
-The forum previously established to focus on highrisk areas including competition law, anti-bribery, and sanctions, has continued to meet during the year.
+Management time and attention in dealing with reports of non- compliance.
+Inability to attract and The forum previously established to focus on high- risk areas including competition law, anti-bribery, and sanctions, has continued to meet during the year.
 We have reviewed our current policies and have promoted communication and training for our employees.
 Whistleblowing hotline available for use by all employees.
 Regular compliance training for all employees.
 Controls in place to mitigate some of the risks (including insurance cover), and audits conducted to review some of these controls.
 Implementation of a global GDPR programme (and its equivalent in non-EU countries).